cloud-native-toolkit/action-module-verify-deploy/README.md

 **Optional** Any variable needed by the the terraform scripts can be provided as an environment variable by adding the prefix `TF_VAR_`

-### `CONSOLE_LINK_NAME`
+### Additional environment variables

+Additional environment variables can be provided to the terraform modules and verification scripts by providing them in a `.env` file in the root of the repository.
+Some variables that can be provided to the verification scripts are:

-**Optional** The name of the console link resource that should be created by the module.
-If not provided the console link name is derived from the component name
+- `CONSOLE_LINK_NAME` - the name of the ConsoleLink resource that will be created on OpenShift 4.x clusters.
+If not provided then the validation logic will not check for the existence of a ConsoleLink

 ## Example usage